Tuttotorna/OMNIABASE/README.md

 - which structures remain stable under recoding
 - which structures appear only when the representational frame is varied
 - which apparent regularities are artifacts of a privileged view
+- which hidden coordinates remain invisible only because one descriptive surface dominates the analysis

 OMNIABASE exists to address that gap.

 Its method is not based on replacing one representation with another.

 Its method is based on making representation itself variable, comparable, and structurally analyzable.

+---

+## Philosophical Intuition

+OMNIABASE does not change the object.

+It changes the depth of access to the object.

+A number remains what it is.
+A phenomenon remains what it is.
+Its practical function does not disappear.

+What changes is the level at which it becomes structurally visible.

+In this sense, OMNIABASE can be understood as a microscope of structure:

+not to deny what is already seen,
+but to open access to what remains beyond a single representation.

+It does not reject prior knowledge.
+It extends structural access beyond the assumption that one familiar human-standard representation is enough.

 ---